digdeeproots/provable-refactorings/recipes/micro-step-helpers/split-string/cpp.md

 # Split String

-You have a function you would like to add a return at the end of:
+You a string literal that you want to split into 2 string literals.

 ```cpp
 "This string has 2 parts"